dag81/vesyncOpenhabPyPort/README.md

 #### Air Purifier Core 200S/300S Model

-* This is untested but based on data from pyvesync.
+* The 200S is untested but based on data from pyvesync.

 ```
 Frame {